First American in Orbit was John Glenn. He was launched on 20 February 1962 in the Friendship 7 spacecraft.

 To commemorate the 50th anniversary of Glenn’s orbit, NASA’s celebration of Glenn’s achievement began Friday 17 February 2012 at Cape Canaveral.

-The festivities moved to Columbus, Ohio, Monday, the actual anniversary.
-Glenn was honored at a gala at Ohio State University; the school of public affairs bears his name.
+The festivities moved to on Monday to Columbus, Ohio on the actual anniversary.
+John Glenn was honored at a gala at Ohio State University; the school of public affairs bears his name.

 His wife Annie and their two children accompanied him to all the festivities.